Why wearing your favourite gloss under your mask is actually a good thing

 Like all skin, lips tend to lose volume as we age, so take a light scrub to your lips to eliminate dead skin and increase cell turnover and moisture.
 Use a natural exfoliator like coconut sugar or coffee grinds and combine with a cream-based product like coconut oil to not strip the skin of its natural oils.
 Avoid harsh scrubbing and gently massage in for healthier looking lips.

 3. Apply your favourite moisturizing product

 Just because your lips are covered up with a mask doesn't mean external factors like the weather won't affect them.
 It may seem pointless to apply your favourite moisturizing product before putting your mask on, but your lips will thank you.
-Masks can trap bacteria—and combined with friction from talking and low airflow—chafing and dehydration are common, which means moisturizing products with ingredients like vitamin E and antioxidants are great for locking in that moisture and keeping those natural oils working their magic.
+Masks can trap bacteria—and combined with friction from talking and low airflow—chafing and dehydration are common, which means moisturizing products with ingredients like vitamin E and antioxidants, like Evalina's Moisturizing Lip Gloss, are great for locking in that moisture and keeping those natural oils working their magic.

 4. Wash your face masks

 We've all heard of maskne—and re-wearing masks without washing them is just as bad for your lips as your skin.
 So if you aren't already washing your face masks regularly, then this is your cue to start.
 As noted above, bacteria, sweat and saliva can build up in your mask and will ultimately lead to all kinds of skin irritation, including lip cracking and drying, so make sure to throw your mask into your next load of laundry as a preventative measure.